x-bananer/MI/README.md

 `dish.repository.js`

 In this file you need to write and export a function that goes to our database, takes all dishes from the `dishes` table, and returns them to us.
 (You need to export this function so it can be used later in the controller.
 A controller is a file that receives a request from the frontend and sends data back in the response.
-We will come back to controllers later.)
+It's not essential now, we will come back to controllers later.)

 How do you write your function?

-1. import `select`
+1. import `select` function

 ```js
 import { select } from '../../db.js';